rhyannonjoy/api-docs-glossary/docs/quick-reference.md

 ## `#`

-**12 Cognitive Dimensions of API Usability**: a framework for evaluation and enhancing the usability of APIs
+### 12 Cognitive Dimensions of API Usability

+A framework for evaluation and enhancing the usability of APIs

 ## A